rust-lang/book/src/ch17-03-more-futures.md

 As with our earlier example, `race` still finishes as soon as `a` is done.
 There’s no interleaving between the two futures, though.
-The `a` future does all of its work until the `trpl::sleep` call is awaited, then the `b` future does all of its work until its own `trpl::sleep` call is awaited, and then the `a` future completes.
+The `a` future does all of its work until the `trpl::sleep` call is awaited, then the `b` future does all of its work until its own `trpl::sleep` call is awaited, and finally the `a` future completes.
 To allow both futures to make progress between their slow tasks, we need await points so we can hand control back to the runtime.
 That means we need something we can await!

 We can already see this kind of handoff happening in Listing 17-23: if we removed the `trpl::sleep` at the end of the `a` future, it would complete without the `b` future running _at all_.
-Maybe we could use the `sleep` function as a starting point?
+Let’s try using the `sleep` function as a starting point for letting operations switch off making progress, as shown in Listing 17-24.

 <Listing number="17-24" caption="Using `sleep` to let operations switch off making progress" file-name="src/main.rs">